autismuk/Font-Manager/README.md

 The character pair used to detect tinting instructions can be set using fm.FontManager:setTintBrackets("(",")") for example - defaults to {}  - colours are black,red,green,yellow,blue,magenta,cyan,white,grey,orange,brown

+You can also use a similar syntax to include any image in the string as {$crab} - the $ sign indicates it is an external non-font image (thanks to Richard9 for this idea) this currently loads icons/<name>.png but this will be changeable.
+The graphic will be scaled along with all the other letters, wobble, curve, animate like any other as well.

 If you are relying on Composer or Storyboard to clean up your display objects, this will work but *only* if the animation is off.
 When the animation is on a reference to the object is maintained, so it will not garbage collect.
 You can use str4:stop() to stop animation or str4:removeSelf() to stop everything, and clean up the string.